|

 including Gary Hill and Bill Viola.
 Morgans description

 of Hills work is quite relevant to Lundberg.
+(2) Ibid.
+(3) Arthur Marwick,

 The Sixties: Cultural Revolution in Britain, France, Italy, and